gallo-json/mynaturewatch-cnn/README.md

 ![yes animal](/resources/2020-05-14-08-31-45.jpg)

 ## What does this program do?

 - Download all the photos from the Naturewatch Camera (RasPi)
 - Classify them
 - Make directories based on the dates of the animal pictures in the ~/Pictures folder in your host machine
 - Delete the photos with no animals on it

 ## Result

 This is just an example of the output.
-The number of non-animal photos has been reduced by a lot.
+The number of non-animal photos has been reduced by a lot (out of 100 pictures, 5 false positives).

+Best test accuracy: 98.2%

 ![output](/resources/files.png)
 ## Dataset